NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/ghost-delivery-fulu.md

 trait01: "consumable"
 trait02: "fulu"
 trait03: "magical"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 8
 weight:
 value: "100"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "**Duration** 1 week  A ghost delivery fulu's inscription resembles a dovecote with spirits around it, and it has a prominent stamp in red wax.
 This fulu activates once affixed, becoming the homing location of ghost courier fulus with a matching stamp.
 Delivered ghost courier fulu messages stick to the ghost delivery fulu but can be easily removed."
 powerTitle1:
 actionEconomy1:
 type1: